yweweler/single-speaker-tts/README.md

 ![Overview](readme/images/architecture.png)

 ### Attention
-Instead ofthe [Bahdanau](https://arxiv.org/abs/1409.0473v7) style attention mechanism Tacotron uses, the architecture employs [Luong](https://arxiv.org/abs/1508.04025v5) style attention.
+Instead of the [Bahdanau](https://arxiv.org/abs/1409.0473v7) style attention mechanism Tacotron uses, the architecture employs [Luong](https://arxiv.org/abs/1508.04025v5) style attention.
 We implemented the global as well as local attention approaches as described by Luong.
 Note however, that the local attention approach is somewhat basic and experimental.

+As the encoder CBHG is bidirectional the concatenated forward and backward hidden states are fed to the attention mechanism.

 ![Attention](readme/images/attention.png)